The application for Summer 2018 is now open! The program will run from June 4 – August 10, 2018.

 Thank you for your interest in the Summer Training as Research Scholars Program.
-STaRS is designed to promote access to graduate education for talented undergraduates from minority groups traditionally underrepresented in the biomedical sciences: African-American, Hispanic, Native American/Native Alaskan, and Pacific Islander/Native Hawaiian.
-STaRS is sponsored by the Division of Graduate Medical Sciences, a recognized leader in graduate education and biomedical research.
+STaRS is designed to promote access to graduate education for traditionally underrepresented students in science and medicine.
+STaRS is a grant funded program through the National Heart, Lung, and Blood Institute of the NIH and is run by Boston University’s Division of Graduate Medical Sciences, a recognized leader in graduate education and biomedical research.

 STaRS is a dynamic and focused program that is designed specifically for the enhancement of skills required for successful entrance and completion of a graduate program or an MD/PhD program in the biomedical sciences.